lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 This gulpfile defines several tasks which gulp will carry out for us during the test cycle:

 1. **test.clean**: nuke anything that exists already in www/build/test
-2. **test.lint**: perform static analysis on our code using tslint.
-If you don’t want to use linting, just remove the references the gulpfile and delete tslint.json.
+2. **test.lint**: perform static analysis on source code using tslint, if enabled (not by default if following this post)
 3. **test.copyHTML**: we’ll want to have a copy of our html available to our unit tests, but our test build is wholly separate from Ionic’s webpack build.
 Thus we need to copy the html over into our test build directory
 4. **test.compile**: compile all our Typescript (both source and test), into Javascript.
 5. **test**: spin up [Karma][karma-home] and run the test (more on this later)